 The murder of George Floyd in Minneapolis on May 25, 2020, sparked a number of global demonstrations and protests against police brutality, anti-Blackness, and systematic racism.
 A year on, Black communities and anti-racist allies continue to fight for these causes, including here in the UK.
 In this country, a disproportionately high number of people from Black and ethnic minority backgrounds die as a result of use of force and restraint by police, according to

 investigative charity Inquest, and incidents such as the Windursh scandal illustrate the ways in which anti-Blackness is entrenched in our political and social systems.

-Standing in solidarity for Black Lives Matter on both sides of the Atlantic is a powerful – and necessary – way to enact change, but it is also important to listen and learn about the Black British experience, be that by
+Standing in solidarity with the Black Lives Matter movement is a powerful – and necessary – way to enact change, but it is also important to listen and learn about the Black British experience, be that by

 Set in a fictional East London housing estate,